NethraGunti/Django-Celery/README.md

-# ConvinRepo
+SUMMARY

-This project uses Django-Celery-Beat to send scheduled alerts.
+This project uses Django-Celery-Beat to send scheduled alerts for different alert types.

 Please follow the instructions: